-Many people are accustomed to the occasional humming of a cicada during the summertime, but After living underground for 17 long years, cicadas are expected to emerge on the East Coast, including right here in Virginia.
+Many people are accustomed to the occasional humming of a cicada during the summertime, but not the loud buzz of thousands!
+After living underground for 17 long years, cicadas are expected to emerge on the East Coast, including right here in Virginia.
 Periodical cicadas, often misidentified as “locusts”, live underground for years as juveniles before they emerge above ground for just a few weeks to a month.
 There are seven periodical cicada species — all members of the population develop at the same time and thus emerge all at once.
 This makes them much different than your typical cicada species, which are seen every summer.
 Brood IX is expected to emerge this year in southwestern Virginia as well as southern West Virginia.
 Keep reading to learn all you need to know about these unique 17-year cicadas.

 What Are Periodical Cicadas?